top of page

 Conference, the Chambers of Commerce in Washington D.C., Eat Up Columbus, has testified at the State House.
 Vanessa has worked closely with many entities to fight the fight to end human trafficking such as the Attorney General’s Office, senators, governors, abolitionists, schools, churches, police departments, sheriff departments, courts etc.

 Although there has been much healing and a ton of gratitude from Vanessa, having been a victim of human trafficking has its negative consequences and long lasting effects.
-It has been 13 years since Vanessa has been trafficked yet she still has hard days induced by triggers from her past.
+It has been over 13 years since Vanessa has been trafficked yet she still has hard days induced by triggers from her past.
 This doesn’t define her, but it is a hard

 truth.
 PTSD, nightmares, abandonment fears, imposter syndrome, hypervigilance, depression, anxiety are just a few symptoms that lots of survivors battle daily.
 Vanessa has a loving family and is excited about life in general.
 Her favorite things are riding her bike, sitting